Dynamic Weight Grafting: Localizing Finetuned Factual Knowledge in Transformers: Experiments Results

-\paragraph{Data} We follow \citet{allen2023physicsa} and use templated supervised finetuning data to control what relationship information models are exposed to during finetuning.
+\paragraph{Data} We follow \citet{allen2023physicsa} and use templated supervised finetuning data to control the relationship information that models are exposed to during finetuning.
 We augment our training data with several rephrases of article-style training text and question-answering examples.
-We generate 1,000 instances of synthetic metadata for each dataset: (1) \textbf{Fake Movies, Real Actors} which uses real actor names and fake movie names generated programatically, (2) \textbf{Fake Movies, Fake Actors} which uses programatically generated movie titles and actor names, and (3) \textbf{Real Movies, Real Actors (Shuffled)} which uses real movies and real actors, but shuffles the relations between them (e.g. ``Keanu Reeves starts in The Departed alongside Meryl Streep'').
-In the main body of the paper, we present results for the Fake Movies, Real Actors dataset--results for all datasets are in \Cref{app:additional_results}.
-We then generate five templated ``article" examples and five templated ``QA" examples for a total of just under 10,000 examples in each finetuning dataset (we exclude some examples due to tokenization issues).
-See \Cref{app:article_data_templates} and \Cref{app:qa_templates} for examples of templates and training examples.
-All models are trained using next token prediction.
-See \Cref{app:model_training} for training details.
+We generate 1,000 tuples of synthetic metadata for each dataset: (1) \textbf{Fake Movies, Real Actors} which uses real actor names and fake movie names generated programatically, (2) \textbf{Fake Movies, Fake Actors} which uses programatically generated movie titles and actor names, and (3) \textbf{Real Movies, Real Actors (Shuffled)} which uses real movies and real actors, but shuffles the relations between them (e.g. ``Keanu Reeves starts in The Departed alongside Meryl Streep'').
+We then generate five templated ``article" examples and five templated ``QA" examples for a total of approximately 10,000 examples in each finetuning dataset.
+See \Cref{app:article_data_templates} and \Cref{app:qa_templates} for examples of templates and training examples, \Cref{app:metadata} for more detail on dataset creation, and \Cref{app:model_training} for training details.
+In the main body of the paper, we present results for the Fake Movies, Real Actors dataset; results for all datasets are in \Cref{app:additional_results}.
+Results are similar across datasets.
+We then conduct additional experiments with Wikipedia articles for movies released after the release date for Gemma, showing that our results generalize beyond templated data.